Here’s What To Eat Before A Run For Optimal Results

 • Pasta (yes, some do have pasta for breakfast before a race!)

-Try out a variety of snacks and meals to see what works best for you.
 We are all different, and our bodies will react differently to these pre-run snack ideas.
 Once you’ve found your match, stick with it!

-As for quantity, it will depend on several factors, such as your weight and your specific energy and dietary needs.
+As for quantity, it will depend on several factors, such as your body weight and your specific energy and dietary needs.

 One of the most important things is not to feel too full.
 Don’t stuff yourself; it will make you feel uncomfortable, and you will not be able to run well with food sloshing around in your stomach.